 Common Forms of Emotional Abuse in the Workplace:

-After discussing the signs and the types of emotional abuse in the workplace, examples of behaviors that may be considered emotional abuse need to be discussed as well.
+After discussing the signs and the types of emotional abuse in the workplace, examples of behaviors that may be considered psychological harassment need to be discussed as well.
 These examples are particularly prevalent in instances where the abuse is happening through mobbing, or a group of people attacking a target together in the workplace to make them feel unwelcome.
 Some examples of emotionally abusive behavior include:

 - Stonewalling: Stonewalling is an intentional dismissal of the target’s ideas or suggestions.
 This can include completely ignoring the person’s suggestions, or it may include the group listening to the idea only to dismiss, ignore, or criticize it.

-- Verbal Aggression: Verbal aggression is often considered emotional abuse and includes other actions directed toward the target, such as sarcastic remarks, harsh tones, or other microaggressions that take place repeatedly.
+- Verbal Aggression: Verbal aggression is often considered psychological abuse and includes other actions directed toward the target, such as sarcastic remarks, harsh tones, or other microaggressions that take place repeatedly.

 - Exclusion: One of the largest tactics that groups or individuals will use to abuse others in the workplace is exclusion.
 Exclusion is the intentional separation between the target and other members of the workplace.
 This can include purposefully and openly leaving the target out of social events and refusing to use their skills as a part of the team.